lambdablockchain/lambda-node/doc/test-networks.md

 Test Networks
 =============

-This document describes the Bitcoin Cash test networks supported by the BCHN software.
+This document describes the Lambda test networks supported by the BCHN software.

 There are currently three test networks that you can access with BCHN: